code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-09-20-spring-kafka-consumer-producer-example.md

 The creation and configuration of the different Spring Beans needed for the `Receiver` POJO are grouped in the `ReceiverConfig` class.
 Note that we need to add the `@EnableKafka` annotation to enable support for the `@KafkaListener` annotation that was used on the `Receiver`.

 The `kafkaListenerContainerFactory()` is used by the `@KafkaListener` annotation from the `Receiver`.
 In order to create it, a `ConsumerFactory` and accompanying configuration `Map` is needed.

+In this example, a number of mandatory properties are set amongst which the initial connection and deserializer parameters.
+We also specify a <var>GROUP_ID_CONFIG</var> which allows to [identify the group this consumer belongs to](https://stackoverflow.com/a/41377616/4201470){:target="_blank"}.
+Messages will effectively be load balanced over the consumer instances that have the same group id.

-Apart from the <var>'AUTO_OFFSET_RESET_CONFIG'</var> property all configuration parameters are mandatory, for a complete list consult the [Kafka ConsumerConfig API](https://kafka.apache.org/0100/javadoc/index.html?org/apache/kafka/clients/consumer/ConsumerConfig.html){:target="_blank"}.
+For a complete list of the other configuration parameters, you can consult the [Kafka ConsumerConfig API](https://kafka.apache.org/0102/javadoc/index.html?org/apache/kafka/clients/consumer/ConsumerConfig.html){:target="_blank"}.

 ``` java
 package com.codenotfound.kafka.consumer;